ARM-software/arm-trusted-firmware/docs/porting-guide.md

 BL1 also ensures that its data sections resident in secure RAM are not visible to BL2.
 An illustration of how this is done in the ARM FVP port is given in the [User Guide], in the Section "Memory layout on Base FVP".

+### Function : bl1_plat_set_bl2_ep_info() [mandatory]

+    Argument : image_info *, entry_point_info *
+    Return   : void

+This function is called after loading BL2 image and it can be used to overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL2.

+On FVP, we are setting the security state and the SPSR for the BL2 entrypoint

 3.2 Boot Loader Stage 2 (BL2)